smitesh-sutaria/edge-desktop-virtualization/docs/kubevirt-patch-qemu-sriov.md

 The following will be captured in this document:

-- Enable Kubevirt with libraries to support GTL local display
 - Patch Qemu with Intel Graphics SR-IOV patches
   - Patch QEMU source code on Ubuntu host using the SR-IOV patches
   - Build QEMU within a Centos 9 image container
+- Enable Kubevirt with libraries to support GTK local display
   - Copy the patched QEMU to GTK enabled Kubevirt
   - Patch Kubevirt files to include QEMU
   - Build and Deploy Kubevirt

 > [!Note]
-> This has been verified on `Kubevirt Version 1.5.0`
+> This has been verified on `Kubevirt Version v1.5.0`
 > OS and QEMU version provided in default Kubevirt virt-launcher image is

 ```shell